Caeden117/BeatSaberConsole/README.md

 ## Settings Submenu
 **Lines:** Displays the number of lines in Console before it cuts off *(Output Log is not effected by this line maximum)*

+**Console Update Time:** The delay between each Console update.
+Used to decrease the preformance hit by Beat Saber Console.

 **Show Movement Bars:** Displays the bars at the bottom that easily allow you to move them.
 The material I use causes issues in-game *(For an easy example, look at the Ripple effect in the main menu)*.
 The functionality, however, will not be effected, you still gotta click and drag below the console.

 **Hide Common Errors:** Hides common exceptions in the Output Log (*ScoreSaber* exceptions, *CameraPlus* depending on your version, etc.)